 Ralph Martin is president of Renewal Ministries, an organization devoted to Catholic renewal and evangelization.
 Ralph also hosts The Choices We Face, a widely viewed weekly Catholic television and radio program distributed throughout the world.
 Renewal Ministries is also actively involved in assisting the Church in more than 30 different countries through leadership training, evangelistic conferences and retreats, and the publication and distribution of Catholic resources.

-Ralph is the author of a number of books, including Will Many Be Saved? and The Urgency of the New Evangelization: Answering the Call.
-He and his wife Anne reside in Ann Arbor, Michigan, USA, and have six children and eighteen grandchildren.
+Ralph is the author of a number of books, including A Church in Crisis: Pathways Forward, Will Many Be Saved? and The Urgency of the New Evangelization: Answering the Call.
+He and his wife Anne have six children and nineteen grandchildren and reside in Ann Arbor, Michigan, USA.